productivity tips · Nov 3, 2020

 These are 6 reasons why a work management platform is all your team needs:

-1. Maintain control of your time
+1. How do you keep control of your time?

 Tracking and monitoring the time you’re spending on non-project work provides a host of benefits.
 Everything being more self-aware of your efforts and how productive you’re being, to making more accurate time estimates for tasks.